-Colds and the flu are the most frequent health complaints and are generally caused by viruses NOT bacteria; so antibiotics won't help - and there's still NO CURE!
-Symptoms of the common cold are "localized" in the head and you may have sneezing, a runny nose, stuffy head, headache, sore throat, cough, hoarseness, fever below 100.5 and it can last 7 to 10 days.
+Colds and the flu are the most frequent health complaints and are generally caused by viruses.
+There is still no cure for these common ailments and antibiotics won't cure anything that isn't a bacterial infection.
+Symptoms of the common cold are "localized" in the head.
+You may have sneezing, a runny nose, stuffy head, headache, sore throat, cough, hoarseness and fever below 100.5 for 7 to 10 days.
 The flu includes many of the common cold symptoms and may also be accompanied by a tired feeling, aches and a fever above 100.5.

 Try steam and hot drinks to help drainage.
 Don't use decongestants for more than three days without consulting a physician.
 Clear nostrils gently.
 Blowing hard through one nostril, or while squeezing both nostrils to nearly closed, may cause mucus to infect ears and sinuses.
 SEEK HELP if mucus is yellow or green; if there is pain in the ears, neck, or sinuses; or if symptoms last more than 10 days.

 Mild food poisoning probably strikes everyone at some time.
 Vomiting, cramps and diarrhea may begin one to six hours after eating.
-Food poisoning is usually caused by eating food that has been left out too long (i.e. dairy products, potato and chicken salads, sausage, ham, dried beef, chicken or turkey gravy, mayonnaise, foods prepared with mayonnaise such as salads, sandwich spread, etc.) Partially cooked meat and poultry stuffing, leftovers and canned foods that are reheated are also likely culprits.
-SEEK HELP IF YOU SUSPECT FOOD POISONING.
+Food poisoning is usually caused by eating perishable food that has been left out too long (i.e. dairy products, salads prepared with mayonnaise, sausage, ham, dried beef, chicken or turkey gravy, sandwich spread, etc.) Partially cooked meat, poultry stuffing, leftovers and canned foods that are reheated are also likely culprits.
+SEEK HELP if you suspect food poisoning.

-Be sure you're getting enough fiber (fruits, vegetables, whole grains, etc.), fluids, and exercise.
+Make sure that you're getting enough fiber (fruits, vegetables, whole grains, etc.), fluids and exercise.
 Avoid laxatives.
-There's no rule that says you must have a bowel movement every day!
+There's no rule that says you must have a bowel movement every day.

-Overeating, stress, emotional upset, and sensitivity to certain foods may produce pain, a burning sensation, belching, or gas.
-Try antacids such as Maalox, Mylanta, Rolaids, or Tums.
-SEEK HELP if the problem continues.
+Overeating, stress, emotional upset and sensitivity to certain foods may produce pain, a burning sensation or gas.
+Try antacids such as Maalox, Mylanta, Rolaids or Tums.
+SEEK HELP if the problem persists.

-Frequent urination, pressure on lower mid abdomen, fever over 100, burning with urination.
-Drink more water, drink cranberry juice and seek help.
+Symptoms include frequent urination, pressure on lower mid abdomen, a fever over 100 and burning with urination.
+Drink water and cranberry juice and SEEK HELP.

 Muscular tension from stress accounts for 80% of all headaches.
-Stress may be psychological (worrying over grades, relationships, etc.) It may be physical (reading while slumped in a chair, drinking too many caffeinated beverages, eating too much chocolate, simply "overdoing it", etc.) The pain is dull, steady, concentrated in the front or back of the head, or like a band around the head.
-Try warm compresses, massages, relaxation, and Tylenol or other aspirin substitutes.
+Stress may be psychological (worrying about grades, relationships, etc.).
+It may be physical (reading while slumped in a chair, drinking too many caffeinated beverages, eating too much chocolate, simply "overdoing it," etc.) Muscular pain is dull and steady, concentrated in the front or back of the head or like a band around the head.
+Try warm compresses, massages, relaxation and Tylenol or other aspirin substitutes.

 SEEK HELP IMMEDIATELY:

-If a headache arrives with lightning speed and severity, or is accompanied by vision problems, mental confusion, stiff neck and fever, pain in an eye, ear, or on one side of the head.
+A headache could be a sign of a serious condition if it arrives with lightning speed and severity, is localized on one side of the head, or is accompanied by vision problems, mental confusion, stiff neck, fever or pain in one eye.

-Unusual illnesses can occur i.e. shortness of breath, wheezing (probably due to asthma), chest pain, and unexplainable drowsiness.
-Ask "Are you taking any medications?", "Do you have any illnesses you know of?"
-If they are on medication but forgot to take it, have them take their medication.
-If their chest hurts when they press on it, it is muscular pain.
-They can take Advil (if not allergic to aspirin) or Tylenol.
+If someone you know is experiencing an unusual illnesses (i.e. shortness of breath, wheezing, chest pain or unexplainable drowsiness), ask several questions to determine the cause and SEEK HELP.
+Ask if they are taking any medications or if they have an illness that they know of.
+If they are on medication but forgot to take it, make sure they take their medication.
+If their chest hurts when they press on it, it is only muscular pain.
+They can take Advil (if not allergic to aspirin) or Tylenol to relieve the pain.

-People live normal lives with seizures.
+Seizures are sudden bursts of abnormal electrical activity in the brain that may affect a person's muscle control, movement, speech, vision or awareness (consciousness), according to WebMD.com.
+People prone to seizures can often live normal lives.
 They take their medication regularly to control the seizures.
-If someone has a seizure: remove any objects that may injure the person having the seizure.
-Put a blanket or pillow underneath the head to prevent injuries.
+If you see someone having a seizure, remove any objects that may injure them.
+Put a blanket or pillow underneath their head to prevent injuries.
 If it is the first time a person has a seizure, encourage them to SEEK HELP.